 Do you ever wake up in the morning rubbing your neck and reaching for the painkillers?
 Do you find yourself having to turn your whole body things to look at things?
-If so, your pillow might just be the culprit of your neck pain.
+If so, your pillow might just be the culprit of your neck pain, back pain, or shoulder pain.

 Having the right pillow can be the key to relieving your neck pain.
 Neck pillows are designed to provide the perfect support you need to wake up pain-free.
-Read on to learn more about the benefits of using a memory foam neck pillow.
+Read on to learn more about the benefits of using a memory foam neck pillow and to see if it's the best pillow for you

 What Is Memory Foam?